cforall/llheap/README.md

 * `dimension`: number of array objects
 * `elemSize`: size of array object

-**Return:** directly 0 or ENOMEM; indirectly the address of the old or new storage though the output parameter.
+**Return:** On success, directly returns 0 and indirectly the address of the new storage though output parameter `oaddrp`.
+On failure, directly returns 0 or `ENOMEM`, and `oaddrp` and `errno` are not set.

 ### New control operations